MatteoFalcioni/LangGraph-Sandbox/README.md

 # Docker Sandbox Agent

 This project provides a **Docker-based sandbox** for executing Python code inside a LangGraph agentic system.
-It replaces services like E2B by running ephemeral containers that isolate execution, enforce resource limits, and allow safe interaction with local datasets.
+It replaces services like E2B by running containers that isolate execution, enforce resource limits, and allow safe interaction with local datasets.

 ## Features

+### Modes of execution

 * **Ephemeral containers**: each tool call spins up a fresh container, ensuring clean state.
+* **Session-pinned containers**: optionally keep a container alive per conversation.
+Variables and imports stay in RAM, and files written under `/session` persist across tool calls.

+### Capabilities

 * **Resource isolation**: configurable CPU, memory, and timeout limits.
 * **Dataset mounting**: host datasets (e.g. `src/llm_data/`) mounted read-only at `/data`.
-* **Persistent session folder**: if enabled, `/session` allows sharing intermediate files across tool calls in the same conversation.
+* **Persistent session folder**: per-session directory mounted at `/session`, used for sharing files across runs.
-* **Artifact management**: code can write outputs (`.txt`, `.png`, `.csv`, etc.) to `/work/artifacts`; these are automatically copied out to a persistent host folder (`outputs/<run_id>/`).
+* **Artifact management**: user code writes to `/session/artifacts/`; new files are automatically detected and mapped.
 * **Artifact mapping**: every run returns a mapping `{container_path → host_path}` so the agent/UI can reference both.
 * **Separate stdout/stderr capture**: logs from the sandbox are returned split into stdout and stderr for easier debugging.